Fish kill happening along Contentnea Creek in Snow Hill, more expected

 Officials anticipate the slug of low dissolved water to move downstream towards Grifton, creating the potential for fish kills to continue until the oxygen rebounds.

-Commissioner Burress says the county has been experiencing a drought for some time, so low-lying areas took in a lot of sediment run-off with recent rains.
+Burress said the county has been experiencing a drought for some time, so low-lying areas took in a lot of sediment run-off with recent rains.